flyingtommy/A-accompany-code-for-the-rocking-paper/README.md

 ## 🌟Why This Separate Documentation?
-Although MATLAB provides the **[Simscape Example](https://uk.mathworks.com/help/sm/ug/model-excavator-dipper-arm.html)** for using the reduced order flexible solid, this separate documentation is necessary for the following reasons.
+Although MATLAB provides the **[Simscape Example](https://uk.mathworks.com/help/sm/ug/model-excavator-dipper-arm.html)** for using the reduced order flexible solid, this separate documentation is necessary for the following reasons:

 ### 1. Additional functionalities not included in the Simscape Example
 The provided codes add two important capabilities to MATLAB’s original implementation (2025a verision):